Currently Enrolling Trials

 Aubagio is supplied as a tablet for oral administration.
 The recommended dose is 7 mg or 14 mg orally once daily, taken with or without food.

 Mechanism of Action

 Aubagio inhibits dihydroorotate dehydrogenase, a mitochondrial enzyme involved in de novo pyrimidine synthesis.
 The exact mechanism by which teriflunomide exerts its therapeutic effect in multiple sclerosis is unknown but may involve a reduction in the number of activated lymphocytes in CNS.

 Adverse effects associated with the use of Aubagio may include, but are not limited to, the following:

 Clinical Trial Results

 The FDA approval of Aubagio was based on two studies.

-This randomized, double-blind, placebo-controlled study enrolled 179 MS subjects with relapse.
+Study Two: This randomized, double-blind, placebo-controlled study enrolled 179 MS subjects with relapse.
 The subjects were treated with twice the usual dose of Aubagio for the first week and then received 7 mg or 14 mg of Aubagio or placebo for the remainder of the 36-week treatment period.
 The primary endpoint was the average number of unique active lesions/MRI scan during treatment.
-MRI was performed at baseline, 6 weeks, 12 weeks, 18 weeks, 24 weeks, 30 weeks and 36 weeks.
+MRI was performed at baseline, six weeks, 12 weeks, 18 weeks, 24 weeks, 30 weeks and 36 weeks.
 Baseline demographics were consistent across treatment groups.
 The mean number of unique active lesions per brain MRI scan during the 36-week treatment period was lower in subjects treated with Aubagio 14 mg (0.98) and 7 mg (1.06) as compared to placebo (2.69), the difference being statistically significant for both (p=0.0052 and p=0.0234, respectively).